Sadikur0240/linkedin-queens-solver/docs/PRIVACY.md

 ## Permissions Used

-- **activeTab**: Allows the extension to interact with the current LinkedIn Games page to provide puzzle solutions
-- **scripting**: Enables injection of content scripts to analyze game boards and display visual guidance
+- **Host Permission (*://www.linkedin.com/games/)**: Enables content script injection exclusively on LinkedIn Games pages to analyze puzzle boards and provide visual guidance
-- **host permission (*://www.linkedin.com/games/*)**: Restricts extension access only to LinkedIn Games pages

-These permissions are used solely for the puzzle-solving functionality and do not enable any data collection.
+This minimal permission follows the principle of least privilege, ensuring the extension only accesses content necessary for its puzzle-solving functionality without compromising user privacy.

 ## Third-Party Services